AryanRogye/ComfyNotch/README.md

 - 📷 **Camera**: See how your looking in public
 - 🎨 **Coming Soon: Customization**: Easily add your own widgets.

+### 🪄 Smart Notch Hiding (You’ve never seen this before)

+Hold down a modifier key (e.g. ⌘ or ⌥) and hover near the notch —
+ComfyNotch will temporarily hide itself so you can access toolbar elements underneath.

+Perfect for apps with chunky UIs like Xcode, Finder, or Final Cut.

+> 🔥 Pretty sure no other notch utility does this.

 ## ⚠️ Known Issues

 1. **macOS Compatibility**